That’s fine, we understand, and it’s probably for one of these reasons, right?

 You’re too old for the dirty festival life

-He’ll not like it when he reads this, but the man behind the ABR Festival and Adventure Bike Rider magazine, Alun, is way past that lifestyle too.
+He’ll not like it when he reads this, but the man behind the ABR Festival and this magazine, Alun, is way past that lifestyle too.
 So, when we set about planning and conceptualising the event, we were guided by the insight of a fella who’s been there, done that, and doesn’t want to go back.

 As I’ve said, facilities will be first-class and there’s plenty of top-quality accommodation in the surrounding area if your back isn’t up for a weekend of sleeping on the ground.